… or as my friend has actually put it:

 I never worked specifically on “how to attract men”.
 All I worked on is my self-love.
 Accepting me for who I am.
 Not caring for those who don’t approve it.

 Being single for a while has been the biggest gift the Universe could ever give me.
 I would never be able to grow so much while being dissolved in a man.

 My self-esteem sky-rocketed.
 I discover new talents and things I like every day.
 I do those things every day.
 I change, adjust, figure out which beliefs are mine, and which are of my parents, friends, workmates.
 I dismiss everything that doesnt belong to me.

 I stopped caring if a man will ever come around.

 And then they started coming and inviting me out.

 But I don’t care so much anymore.
 I check with my true self – will I really enjoy the time with this man?
 If the answer is “no” – I don’t go.
 If I answer “yes” – I might find some time for him.
 But I take going for a coffee with him as going for a coffee.
 Going for dinner as dinner.
-Without planning wedding and choosing names for our children.
-After that coffee I return home and go about my day like nothing has changed.
+Without planning a wedding and choosing names for our children.
+After that coffee, I return home and go about my day like nothing has changed.

 Because nothing has really changed.

 My best advice for all the women out there and to myself in the past: